jochym/nexstar-evo/doc/notes.md

 |   0x23    |           |     N/A       |    8bit       |           |
 |   0xf0    |           |     N/A       |    8bit       |           |

-* 0x05 - Gets some angle data from the AZM MC.
-No transmission from the ALT MC spotted.
+* 0x05 - Gets some angle data from the ALT/AZM MC.
+It is executed by the HC at the start.
 * 0x20 - Sends 16 bits to ALT and AZM.
 Only AZM acknowledges.
 * 0x21 - Asks AZM.
 Gets 32 bits back.
 Always the same so far (0x0f901194).
 Used at the start of the session.
 * 0x22 - Sends one byte (0x01) to ALT and AZM.